-For foreigners interested in establishing a business in China, there are a few means to explore China registry, and incorporating a Wholly Foreign-Owned Enterprise (WFOE) is one of them.
+For foreigners interested in establishing a business in China, there are a few means to explore China company registry, and incorporating a Wholly Foreign-Owned Enterprise (WFOE) is one of them for company registry in China.
 A wfoe China is a form of limited liability business that is solely established and owned by non-Chinese nationals.
 Being one of the most common ways foreigners use in investing in China, lots of foreigners have been making use of the opportunity provided by setting up a wfoe in China to widen the horizon of their businesses.
 Taking the one of the most developed cities in China–Shenzhen–for an example, there is a significant increase in the percentage of WFOE in Shenzhen company registration.

 There are several reasons why non-Chinese nationals have been heavily depending on WFOE in moving their businesses to China.
 Some of these reasons include the ability to take part in legal, formal businesses and implement business strategies of the parent organization in China without necessarily involving any Chinese nationals.
 WFOE China also allows foreign investors to have full control of the staff of the company while still protecting the intellectual and innovative technology and procedure of the business.

 WFOE China comes with three basic structures.
 The structures are consulting WFOE, Manufacturing WFOE, and Foreign Trading WFOE.
 These structures have varying differences in the requirements for setup, costs, and commercial activities; however, their legal identity is quite similar.